Caroline Vitzthum

 Instagram

-Peat Fest: The Oxford Stage (2024), creative engagement workshops, Lye Valley Nature Reserve & Bullingdon Community Association, Oxford, UK.
+(2024), a series of community-engagement workshops, Lye Valley Nature Reserve & Bullingdon Community Association, Oxford, UK.

 Fen, mud & monoprint with Usha dapur Kar